The Best Bargain REITs

 As an investment, I don’t like retail REITs.
 At all.

-This is going to be the worst year ever for retail store closures, with 2017 primed to smash 2008’s record of 6,163 store closings.
-Here are some of this year’s members already in the dubious triple-digit (100+) closure club year-to-date:
+2017 was one of the worst years ever for retail store closures, easily smashing 2008’s record of 6,163 store closings.
+Here are some of last year’s members who joined the dubious triple-digit (100+) closure club:

 - Teavana (379 closed stores)